 How Long Does a Kayak Last?

-- Where and how the kayak is stored
+- Where and how it is stored between sessions

 Tips for Maintaining a Kayak